Spidy01/dbus-canbus-battery/README.md

-# Detailed Guide -
+# Detailed Guide
 1) Make a cable that joins the GND,HIGH,LOW pins on your Battery BMS to the Cerbo GX corresponding pins.
 GND = Pin 3, CAN-Low = Pin 8, CAN-High = Pin 7.
 The Samsung BMS in the ELPM482-00005 module uses Pins: GND = Pin 3, CAN-Low = Pin 2, CAN-High = Pin 1.
 Using CAT5/6 type twisted pair cable is recommended, RJ45 ends are essential to interface with each device.
 The unused conductors can be cut but it does make insertion into the RJ45 plug difficult.
 Lubricate the wires prior to insertion using a non-corrosive product designed for such purpose.
 Ensure that you have the CANBUS cable connected to the BMS and the Cerbo GX.
 The port on the Cerbo GX is the BMS-CAN.
-You must fit a termination resistor to the other port labelles BMS-CAN.
+You must fit a termination resistor to the other port labelled BMS-CAN.
 On the battery BMS, you may need to flick a switch (in the case of the ELPM482-00005 module the switch is built in and can be enabled by sliding the switch to the right.
 As a reminder to the Samsung ELPM482-00005 module users, the CANBUS port is the one on the far left of the 4.
 Also, ensure all the modules have unique ID's, I recommend just connecting 1 module for initial testing.

 ![image](https://github.com/user-attachments/assets/4ad995dc-184f-4d3c-8e2b-2dd06780d1b7)